SumiSastri/typescript-with-react/README.md

 - ES6 (2015-2016) some major changes - introduces classes and the lamda arrow function
 - 2016-2020 continuous updates small incremental changes each year

-# Typescript overview
+# TypeScript overview
-Typescript, is an open-source library created by Anders Hejlsberg for Microsoft.
+TypeScript, is an open-source library created by Anders Hejlsberg for Microsoft.
 It is a superset of JavaScript that allows static typing.
-It is what C++ is to C. Browsers do not compile Typescript, so it requires a transpiler (compiler) to convert back into JavaScript.
+It is what C++ is to C. Browsers do not compile TypeScript, so it requires a transpiler (compiler) to convert back into JavaScript.
 Based on the dotnet system and is closely related to object oriented programming languages.

 Problems that TypeScript solves - as it is statically typed it reduces errors (bugs) as types are checked automatically preventing the accidental assignment of invalid values.
 It is easier to maintain in the long-term as it handles.

-- Corrects type coercian of disparite types in compile time
+- Corrects type coercian of 2 or more different types in compile time - a type is a set of underlying values of a property
 - JavaScript's dynamic typing changed to static typing, check errors in run time
 - Bugs caught early in compile type not when it is too late (in runtime)
 - Scope clarity of variables in functions/ methods